Grant Opportunity Guideline Templates

 |Commonwealth Standard Grant Agreement||This template is for grants which are rated as medium to high risk and includes a standard set of terms and conditions.
 The Clause Bank (link) may be used to supplement the standard clauses if required due to the complexity of the grant activities or the risk associated with the grantee.|

-The templates below are used when changes are required to an existing agreement.
-The Deed requires signing by the grantee and the Commonwealth.
+The templates below are used when changes are required to an existing agreement and selection may be determined by the complexity of the variations necessary.
+The Deed requires signing by the grantee and the Commonwealth (or corporate Commonwealth entity)

 |Variation type||Use||Template||User Guide|